Shu682682/Shu682682/README.md

 - 🌟 Hello World!
 I'm Sophia!

-- 🌈 Transitioning from Project Management to the tech-savvy realm of Software Engineering.
+- 🌈 Transitioning career path to the tech-savvy realm of Software Engineering.

 - 🌐 Java is my go-to programming language, but I'm also keenly exploring the cloud computing landscape.